New Forest commoner: New Forest pony

-The New Forest Pony is a minority breed, recognised as iconic and indicative of the New Forest area and the New Forest commoners.
+The New Forest Pony is a breed, recognised as iconic and indicative of the New Forest area and the New Forest commoners.
 They, together with the cattle, donkeys, pigs, sheep and the commoners themselves, are known as "the architects of the Forest": it is the grazing and browsing of the commoners' animals over a thousand years which created the New Forest ecosystem as it is today.

 The cattle and ponies living on the New Forest are not completely feral, but are owned by the commoners, who pay an annual fee for each animal turned out.
 The animals are looked after by their owners and by the Agisters employed by the Verderers of the New Forest.
 The Verderers are a statutory body with ancient roots, who share management of the forest with the Forestry Commission and National park authority.
 Approximately 80 per cent of the animals depastured on the New Forest are owned by just 10 per cent of the commoning families.

 Ponies living full-time on the New Forest are almost all mares, although there are also a few geldings.
 For much of the year the ponies live in small groups, usually consisting of an older mare, her daughters, and their foals, all keeping to a discrete area of the Forest called a "haunt."
 Under New Forest regulations, mares and geldings may be of any breed.
 Although the ponies are predominantly New Foresters, other breeds such as Shetlands and their crossbred descendants may be found in some areas.

 Stallions must be registered New Foresters, and are not allowed to run free all year round on the Forest.
 They normally are turned out only for a limited period in the spring and summer, when they gather several groups of mares and youngstock into larger herds and defend them against other stallions.
 A small number (usually fewer than 50) are turned out, generally between May and August.
 This ensures that foals are born neither too early (before the spring grass is coming through), nor too late (as the colder weather is setting in and the grazing and browsing on the Forest is dying back) in the following year.

 Colts are assessed as two-year-olds by the New Forest Pony Breeding and Cattle Society for suitability to be kept as stallions; any animal failing the assessment must be gelded.
 Once approved, every spring (usually in March), the stallions must pass the Verderers' assessment before they are permitted onto the Forest to breed.
 The stallion scheme resulted in a reduction of genetic diversity in the ponies running out on the New Forest, and to counteract this and preserve the hardiness of Forest-run ponies, the Verderers introduced the Bloodline Diversity Project, which will use hardy Forest-run mares, mostly over eleven years old, bred to stallions that have not been run out on the Forest, or closely related to those that have.